 You should explain in a positive and enthusiastic way the things you can offer the company, rather than what you can gain.
 Avoid phrases such as “I believe I could gain valuable experience with your company”, instead focus on your skills and experience which the employer may benefit from.

-For instance, you may write something along the lines of:
+For instance, you may want to write something along the lines of:

 “having worked for a large supermarket chain during the last two years, I have gained experience of dealing with and resolving customer queries and complaints.
 I have thoroughly enjoyed this experience, and believe it would be beneficial to your organisation”.